gamedevsimplified/docs/src/guides/new-input-system.md

 ![](/static/images/tutorials/new-input-step-1a.jpg){.rounded-lg}

-If you choose not to skip, right after it installs the dependency, the program will ask to restart itself to enable the new input backends.
+If you don’t skip, Unity will prompt you to restart as soon as the dependency is installed to enable the new input backends.

 ![](/static/images/tutorials/new-input-step-2.jpg){.rounded-lg}

-At this point, the **Inventory Asset** has not been yet imported and by choosing to restart you will have to start over with the installation/update process.
+At this point, the **Inventory Framework** has not yet been imported.
+Restarting here will force you to start the installation/update process over again.

-Instead, you should choose not to restart and configure the input handling manually after importing.
+Instead, you should choose not to restart, finish the **import** step, then configure the input handling manually.

-Go to **Edit > Project Settings**, then navigate to **Player > Other Settings > Configuration**, and set **Active Input Handling** to *Input System Package* or *Both*.
+Go to **Edit > Project Settings**, then navigate to **Player > Other Settings > Configuration**, and set **Active Input Handling** to *Input System Package (New)* or *Both*.

 ![](/static/images/tutorials/input-settings.jpg){.rounded-lg}